agoose77/notes/nuclear/theory/the-deuteron.md

 * If the ground state is angular momentum eigenket, then $\comm{H}{L^2}=0$, hence in the angular momentum eigenbasis, $H$ would be diagonal.

 [^wong.62]: Samuel S. M. Wong, Introductory Nuclear Physics, 2. ed. ed.
 (Wiley, New York [u.a.], 1998), p.
 64.
-[^krane]: Kenneth S. Krane, Introductory nuclear physics, (Wiley, New York u.a, 1987), p.
+[^krane.81]: Kenneth S. Krane, Introductory nuclear physics, (Wiley, New York u.a, 1987), p.
 81.
+[^krane.100]: Kenneth S. Krane, Introductory nuclear physics, (Wiley, New York u.a, 1987), p.
+100.